-In principle, employer and employee are free to agree to the wages to which an employee shall be entitled, taking into consideration minimum wages and minimum holiday allowances, which are normally adjusted each year.
-A collective labour agreement, if applicable, may also contain salary scales that are binding on individual employees.
-Salary is generally calculated monthly in arrears and paid on or around the last working day of the month.
-The employees’ net pay is almost always transferred to their bank account.
+In principle, employer and employee are free to agree to the wages to which an employee is entitled, taking into consideration minimum wages and minimum holiday allowances (which are normally adjusted each year).
+A collective labor agreement, if applicable, can also contain salary scales that are binding on individual employees.
+Salary is generally calculated monthly in arrears and remitted on or around the last working day of the month.
+The employees’ net pay is almost always transferred directly to their bank account.

 The employee will receive a payslip from the employer.
-This should at least contain the following information:
+Payslips should, at least, contain the following information:

 Employees are entitled to a statutory minimum number of annual leave days equivalent to four times the weekly working hours.
-For example, an employee with a full-time workweek of 40 hours is statutorily entitled to a minimum of 20 days leave per year.
-Most collective labour agreements provide for an amount of holiday that is higher than the statutory minimum.
+For example, an employee with a full-time workweek of 40 hours is statutorily entitled to a minimum of 20 days’ leave per year.
+Most collective labor agreements provide for an amount of holiday higher than the statutory minimum.
 The number generally varies from 20 to 30 days for full-time employees.

-Annual leave days will lapse if they are not taken within six months after the year in which they were accrued, unless the employee was not reasonably able to take them, but the scheme applies only in respect to the statutory minimum of annual leave days.
+Annual leave days will expire if they are not taken within six months after the year in which they were accrued, unless the employee was not reasonably able to take them.
+The scheme applies only in respect to the statutory minimum of annual leave days.
 In addition, ill employees will be entitled to accrue the same full number of leave days as employees who are not ill.

-In addition to annual leave days, employees are entitled to a holiday allowance, which, in general, equals 8% of the annual salary, insofar as the annual salary does not exceed three times the annual equivalent of the minimum wage.
+In addition to annual leave days, employees are entitled to a holiday allowance.
+In general, this equals 8% of the annual salary, insofar as the annual salary does not exceed three times the annual equivalent of the minimum wage.

-Employers are obliged to continue to pay the salaries of sick employees for the first two years of illness.
-The employer is obliged to pay 70% of the employee’s salary, but during the first year of sickness payment cannot be less than the minimum wage.
-For the second year, the minimum wage limit does not apply.
-Most employees in the Netherlands are bound to a diverging clause laid down in either an individual employment contract or a Collective Labour Agreement with clauses that are often more favourable to the employee.
+Employers must continue to pay the salaries of sick employees for the first two years of illness.
+The employer is required to compensate 70% of the employee’s salary.
+During the first year of sickness, the payment cannot be less than the minimum wage.
+For the second year, the minimum wage provision does not apply.
+Most employees in the Netherlands are bound to a diverging clause laid down in either an individual employment contract or a collective labor agreement with clauses often more favorable to the employee.

 Compassionate & Bereavement Leave

-Emergency leave is intended for unforeseen personal circumstances for which an employee has to take time off immediately, for instance, when making arrangements for the care of a sick family member or in the event of a death in the family.
+Emergency leave is intended for unforeseen personal circumstances for which an employee must take time off immediately (e.g. when making arrangements to care for a sick family member or a death in the family).
 The employer must always grant a reasonable request for emergency leave.
 During this period of leave, the employer is required to continue paying the employee’s salary.
-Emergency leave and short absence leave are legal leave schemes.
-If different arrangements have been included in the collective labour agreement or regulations of the works council or employee representation, these arrangements apply.
+Emergency leave and short absence leave are considered legal leave schemes in the Netherlands..
+If different arrangements have been concluded in the collective labor agreement or regulations of the works council or employee representation, those arrangements apply.

 Short-term care leave

 Short-term care leave can be taken to provide essential care to parents, ill children who still live at home or partners.
-However, this leave is only granted on the condition that the employee in question is the only person who can look after the ill person at that moment in time.
+However, this leave is only granted if the employee is the only person who can take care of the ill person at that moment in time.
 During the period of leave, the employer continues to pay 70% of the employee’s salary.
 If this is less than the minimum wage, the employer pays the minimum wage.

 Long-term care leave

-If a child, partner or parent of an employee is seriously (i.e. life-threateningly) ill and requires care, the employee can request long-term care leave.
-During this period of leave, the employer does not have to continue paying the employee’s salary.
+If a child, partner or parent of an employee is seriously (e.g. life-threateningly) ill and requires care, the employee can request long-term care leave.
+During this period of leave, the employer is not required to continue paying the employee’s salary.

 Special or extraordinary leave

-Special leave and extraordinary leave are not based on any law but are rather provided for in the collective labour agreement (CAO), company scheme or employee contract.
-There are some differences between the different collective labour agreements, but often special leave is granted as follows:
+Special leave and extraordinary leave are not based on any law but are rather provided for in the collective labor agreement (CAO), company scheme or employee contract.
+There are some differences between the different collective labor agreements but often special leave is granted as follows:

-Giving official notice of an intended marriage 1 day
+- Giving official notice of an intended marriage: one day

-Funeral of a spouse/partner, parent or child 4 days
+- Funeral of a spouse, partner, parent or child: four days

-Funeral of a grandparent, brother (in-law) or sister (in-law) 2 days
+- Funeral of a grandparent, brother (in-law) or sister (in-law): two days